KSAub/MT2018_PoC_ConceptDrift/README.md

-# Master Theses Kirsten Scherer Auberson
+# Master Thesis Kirsten Scherer Auberson
 This project contains the entire source code and directory structure for the code supporting my Master Thesis

 ## Directory Structure